gnolang/ecosystem-fund-grants/README.md

 If the grant team finds it meets the requirements and brings added value to the Gno.land ecosystem, the submission will be passed along to the review committee.
 The review committee will meet quarterly to review submission, and in exceptional cases, maybe sooner.

-## How do you get funded

-We will pay primarily in Fiat or ATOM and on a milestone, or delivery basis.

 ## Follow the journey

 You can check out our grant recipients journey's on their projects and work progress on the Hackerspace repo: https://github.com/gnolang/hackerspace/issues